-- Your money will work for you since you gain interest on what money you have saved.
+- Your money will work for you, since you earn interest on the money you have saved.

-You can break down things into manageable time frames.
-For example, one week you may restrict yourself to only one regular coffee a day instead of two large coffees.
-Another week you might decide to have a quiet weekend in and not go out, and so on.
+You can break things down into manageable time frames.
+For example, for one week you may restrict yourself to only one regular coffee a day instead of two large coffees.
+Another week you might decide to have a quiet weekend and not go out, and so on.

-This will also reduce the temptation to go out on a spending spree because you will more than likely not see the money before it is gone and transferred into your savings account.
+This will also reduce the temptation to go out on a spending spree because you will more than likely not see the money before it is transferred into your savings account.

 There are a number of reason people fail to stick to a budget.

 - Laziness:Budgeting is like a diet – it takes some self-discipline and time to learn to stick to it.